Leontyne Price: Paying for Juilliard: A community rallies

 Price decided she wanted to pursue further studies in singing at the Juilliard School while an undergraduate student in Wilberforce.
 She was prompted to do so by Mrs. Anna M. Terry, then head of Wilberforce's music department, who advised Price to apply and obtained an application form to Juilliard for her.
 She did and was accepted.
 Administrators at the State College of Education and Industrial Arts wanted to support Price financially in this endeavor, and a Leontyne Price Fund was formally organized by the school to help provide funds towards this goal.
 The renowned bass Paul Robeson was an important early supporter of Price who lent his talents to help raise money for this fund, and together Robeson and Price sang in a 1948 benefit concert which raised $1,000.00 for her Juilliard education.
 Robeson first became aware of Price after hearing her sing while visiting Wilberforce in 1946.
 (Note: Some sources claim that Robeson first heard her perform at Antioch College, but Robeson's account differed in 1948 newspaper interviews which states he first became aware of her after hearing her perform at a Wilberforce concert on the Wilberforce campus.
 Price also stated in a 1981 interview that she first met Robeson in the home of Wilberforce president Charles H. Wesley which is when she first sang for him.)
 She later participated in master classes with Robeson at Antioch College.

 While the benefit concert did raise money for Price's Juilliard tuition, it was nowhere close to the funds she needed to attend the school.
 Price's parents were not able to support her financially because they were paying for her brother's undergraduate education which was just beginning, and were not able to afford both tuitions simultaneously.
 The Chisholm family remained supportive of Price, and according to some sources they paid for the majority of her tuition while she was a graduate student at Juilliard after obtaining permission from Price's parents to do so.
-Other sources state that Price won a scholarship to Juilliard which paid for her tuition, but that the Chisholm's paid for her living expenses such as rent and food, and for materials she needed for her studies.
-In a 1981 interview, Price stated that she was given a partial and not full time scholarship to Juilliard and that the Chisholm's paid for the bulk of her expenses during her first three years at the institution.
+Other sources state that Price won a scholarship to Juilliard which paid for her tuition, but that the Chisholms paid for her living expenses such as rent and food, and for materials she needed for her studies.
+In a 1981 interview, Price stated that she was given a partial and not full time scholarship to Juilliard and that the Chisholms paid for the bulk of her expenses during her first three years at the institution.